 Advanced service (High speed) = Over 25 Mbps (this is the FCC’s definition of broadband internet)

-- A single user often won’t notice the difference between, say, a 20 Mbps and 5 Mbps connection when watching a video or doing most online activities.
-However, as you add more people and more devices all running at once, you are more likely to notice buffering, lags, or congestion at lower speeds.
+- A user often won’t notice the difference between, say, a 20 Mbps and 5 Mbps connection when doing most online activities.
+However, as you add people and more devices all running at once, you are more likely to notice buffering, lags, or congestion at lower speeds.

 If you determine that your speed is not sufficient for your home’s needs, then there are a few actions you can take: